Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Choosing by automatic elbow detectors

-that is function of a discrete or continuous input $z\in \mathbb{R}$. the input variable $z$ can represent the number of parameters or the order of a model, and in these framework, $z$ would be a discrete variable.
-Moreover, $z$ can be related to the regularization coefficient in regularized regression problem and, in this case, it would be a continuous variable.

-A graphical example is depicted in Figure \ref{fig:Curva_Inicial}.
-The function $V(z)$ can be any error metric that characterizes the performance of the system.
-An example of application is when we have a parameter $\lambda$ of a regularizer.
-We can define a parameter $z=1/\lambda$ that is the inverse of the regularization parameter.
-In this scenario, as $z\rightarrow \infty$ (i.e., $\lambda=0$), we have $V(z)$ approaches the minimum possible error (i.e.,maximum overfitting in the system).
-In the minimum error is $0$, we have $V(z)=\mbox{MSE}\rightarrow 0$ as $z\rightarrow \infty$.
-However, using a regularizer, we usually desire to find a trade-off between fitting and ability in generalization.
-Namely, there exists an optimal value $z^*$.
-The definition and computation of this optimal value $z^*$ is still object of active research \cite{UAEDmorgado2023universal,SICmartino2023spectral,Aho14,Elbow_paper}.
+In several applications, we can construct a {\it non-increasing error curve} (e.g., the mean squared error). {Formally, denote an error function of interest as} $ V(z): \mathbb{R} \rightarrow \mathbb{R}, $ {where $z$ can represent a discrete or continuous input variable.
+Intuitively, $z$ is discrete when representing the number of parameters or the order of a model, and continuous when related to the regularization coefficient in a regularized regression problem.} A graphical example is shown in Figure~\ref{fig:Curva_Inicial}. {To illustrate this setting, consider the case where $\lambda$ is the regularization parameter of a model and define $z = 1/\lambda$.} In this scenario, as $z\rightarrow \infty$ (i.e., $\lambda \rightarrow 0$), $V(z)$ approaches the minimum achievable error, which typically corresponds to an overfitted solution. {For instance, if the minimum achievable error is 0, then $V(z)\rightarrow 0$ as $z\rightarrow \infty$.} However, when using a regularizer, the objective is typically to find a trade-off between data fitting and generalization.
+In other words, there exists an optimal value $z^*$. {Determining and/or defining this optimal value $z^*$ remains an active research problem~\cite{UAEDmorgado2023universal,SICmartino2023spectral,Aho14,Elbow_paper}.}

-In practice, we can compute $V(z)$ only in a finite number of points that are (generally) non-uniformly sampled at $z_1< z_2<...<z_K$.
-Thus, we finally observe $V(z)$ in a finite number of points,
+{In practice, instead of knowing the value of the function $V(z)$ for every $z$, we can only evaluate it at a finite set of $K$ points $z_1< z_2<...<z_K$, sampled (generally non-uniformly) from the domain of $z$.} Thus, we finally observe $V(z)$ in a finite number of points,